Dym077/goal-mine/README.md

 - Realizing the ideas I had written down and put in ERD's and flowcharts was more challenging than I expected.
 Actually, just coming up with a comprehensive entity relationship diagram that could be translated into code, was something I had to practice alot before ending up with the ERD represented in this document.
 - Translating the ideas into code was another challenge.
 My first examples of the initial model for the project was based on a tutorial, which gave me alot of tips on how to structure the application.
 However I needed to go back to the drawing board as the building of this first project got too convoluted and error prone.
 I decided to revisit the walkthrough of Code Institutes blog project to be able to start afresh.
 A also went back to study the Agile methodology again, before starting writing new code.
 - This final version of this project is built using the Django Framework.
 All models and relations betweeen them as well as dialog with databases are utilizing the powerful features built into the Django framework.
+- When struturing the views, I was not really sure which page should end up being the landing page.
+Therefore I changed the original index.html to goal.html.
+However, this really should be the index.html, as this is the page the user will be taken to after logging in or signing up.
 ### Target audience
 ### App Objectives